rerun-io/rerun/design/blueprint_store.md

 - Is the selection panel open? how wide?
 - How are my space views organized?
-- What data is shown in each space view
+- What data is shown in each view
-- Additional configuration / overrides for the data within each space view
+- Additional configuration / overrides for the data within each view

 ## Proposal